kevinschaul/jump-start-tools/README.md

 jump-start config
 ```

 This prints the path to your `config.json` file.
-Edit it to add your template instances:
+Edit it to add your starter instances:

 ### Single Instance